SylvainRX/WDMyCloud-MediaSorter/README.md

 <p>
-Before doing any modification you must make sure they won't be erased by the next automatic firmware update, to do so, go in your web browser, open http://wdmycloud.local and log in.<br/>
+Before doing any modification you must make sure they won't be erased by the next automatic firmware update, to do so, go in your web browser, open http://wdmycloud.local and log in.
+Then :<br/>
 &nbsp;<b>Toggle off : Settings > Firmware > Auto Update > Enable Auto Update </b><br/>
 </p>
 <p>